 Laura Caccia - Consultant

-Laura works as a researcher for Oxford Insights, and is particularly interested in how governments are facilitating digital education and enterprise.
+Laura works as a consultant for Oxford Insights, and is particularly interested in how governments are facilitating digital education and enterprise.

 She has previously worked for the Oxford Hub, Oxford’s centre for coordinating social enterprise, and a number of student charity groups, including Oxfam, Amnesty International and Oxford Development Abroad.
 Her focus throughout these roles was raising awareness about educational issues in developing communities.
 She has taught in Tanzania, Uganda and South Korea, and is curious about how technology is making a unique stamp on communities of young people across the world.

 Laura graduated from the University of Oxford with a degree in English Literature in which her research focused on the emergence of a new genre of source code poetry in online hacker communities.
 For this she learnt the language Perl (to read their ‘Perls of Wisdom’) and has since caught the coding bug.

 She likes to run long distances, plan adventures, and is trying to build a poetry generating programme based on ancient ballad verse forms.
 In July, Laura is speaking about code poetry at TEDx London.

 Contact: laura.caccia [at] oxfordinsights.com

 Maximilian works as a researcher and consultant at Oxford Insights and is particularly interested in private-public partnerships and how e-health and artificial intelligence can be harnessed in healthcare systems.

 During his Master of Public Policy at the Blavatnik School of Government in 2017-18, Maximilian focused on public sector organizations and political economy.
 Before this, he completed his MSc by Research in Pharmacology at the University of Oxford.
 His research focused on medicinal chemistry and stem cell biology, and the question of how stem cell technology can be scaled for clinical and industrial applications.